 Just off of the Great Room on the western side of the Mansion is the Wyndhurst restaurant which occupies the former formal dining room of the Sloanes.
 It was the hand-carved ceiling in this room that it is believed to have so impressed then-President McKinley that he went back and recreated it in the Blue Room of the White House.
 Both Wyndhurst and the Music Room restaurants offer elegant fine dinner dining from 4:30 to 9:30 pm - a sample menu can be seen here along with the dessert and liqueur menu which can be found here.

 I have no idea what the Men's Room in the Mansion looks like as I didn't stick my head in there but the Ladies' Room is whimsically painted by the same artist that painted the mural in the tunnel leading from the Founder's Cottage to the spa.
-If I remember correctly, we were told that the artist was the General Manager's daughter and she really did a fantastic job making the room bright and cheery!
+If I remember correctly, we were told that the artist was a former General Manager's daughter and she really did a fantastic job making the room bright and cheery!

 Also located in the Mansion is the 3,000-square foot Sloane's Ballroom with its gorgeous period chandeliers, marble dance floor, and 12-foot high windows that offer gorgeous views that extend to sixty miles on a clear day.
 It's quite easy to see why it's a very popular venue for unforgettable weddings and other social events.